hrithiksaini22/cka-prep-documentation/Day-8/authentication.md

 ### Other notes about kubectl
 - We can't create a user using the `kubectl` command.
-- But we do have a concept called `ServiceAccount` which is used to authenticate the pods to the API server.
+- But we do have a concept called `ServiceAccount` which is used to authenticate different services to the API server.
 We can create a `ServiceAccount` using the `kubectl` command.

 Date of Commit: 10/04/2024